-Many traditional marmalade recipes have you remove all the peel, boil it a time or two, and then separate the zest from the pith.
-I've tried that method.
-I find it messier, more complicated, and less flavorful than simply taking a bit of time to carefully zest the fruit, remove the pith, and then cut out peel-and membrane-free sections of grapefruit.
+Many traditional marmalade recipes have you remove all the peel, boil it a time or two and then separate the zest from the pith.
+That method is messier, more complicated and less flavorful than simply taking a bit of time to carefully zest the fruit, remove the pith and then cut out peel-and-membrane-free sections of grapefruit.

 - 5 pounds ripe grapefruits

 Wash and dry the grapefruits.
 Use a sharp vegetable peeler or paring knife, remove the brightly colored zest – and only the brightly colored zest – from the grapefruit.
 Be sure to leave behind any and all of the white pith directly underneath, it is very bitter.
 Chop the resulting zest–bigger pieces for chunkier marmalade, ribbon-like strips for a more spreadable result.
 Set zest aside.

 Cut the ends off the zested grapefruits and then, working with one fruit at a time, cut off the thick white pith from around each grapefruit.
 Working over a bowl to catch the juices, hold a fully peeled grapefruit and use a sharp knife to cut out each section of the membrane holding the sections together.

 Squeeze any juice out of the membrane once you've cut out all the fruit.
 Set the membrane aside, along with any seeds.
 The pectin in these will help "set" the marmalade later.

 Combine the zest, fruit, juice, 4 cups of water and sugar in a large heavy pot and bring to a boil.

 Meanwhile, lay a double layer of cheesecloth in a medium bowl and put membranes and seeds in the bowl.
 Lift up the corners and tie the cheesecloth into a bag to hold the membranes and seeds.
 Add this "pectin bag" to the pot.